-Expository Writing: Students are required to complete successfully one designated expository writing course by the end of the sophomore year.
+Expository Writing (AEW): Students are required to complete successfully one designated expository writing course by the end of the sophomore year.
 Students placed in EN 103 Writing Seminar I must complete this prerequisite course by the end of the first year.
-In some cases, students may be required to complete certain preparatory courses in their first semester prior to enrolling in EN 103 Writing Seminar I. Designated writing courses offered by the English Department and in various disciplines can be taken to fulfill the expository writing requirement.
-Skidmore's writing program includes tutorial help at the Boshoff Writing Center.
+In some cases, students may be required to complete certain preparatory courses in their first semester, prior to enrolling in EN 103.
+Designated writing courses offered by the English Department and in various disciplines can be taken to fulfill the expository writing requirement.
+Such courses may be English Department writing courses (EN 105, 105H, or 110) or specially designated writing-intensive courses in other disciplines.

+Skidmore's writing program includes tutorial help at the Writing Center.